-Hi, I’m Annette — a teacher, a researcher, an epidemiologist, and a new mother.
+Hi, I’m Annette — a teacher, a researcher, an epidemiologist, and a mother to a wild toddler.

-In addition to my bachelors degree, I have completed six years of graduate-level training in epidemiology and infectious diseases.
-I hold two masters degrees and a PhD in Infectious Diseases.
-I have worked for federal and state public health agencies, including the US CDC and state health departments.
-I currently teach Epidemiology and Biostatistics to public health students at the University of San Francisco and I have the honor of mentoring several doctoral and masters students and postdoctoral scientists.
+A little about my background: I completed six years of graduate-level training in epidemiology and infectious diseases.
+I complete a Masters in Public Health in Epidemiology at Emory University in 2006 and a Masters and PhD in Infectious Diseases at the University of Western Australia in 2016.
+I have lived and worked for federal and state public health agencies in two countries (the US and Australia), including the US CDC and state health departments.
+After moving back from Australia in 2018, I transitioned to academia and currently teach Epidemiology and Biostatistics to public health students at the University of San Francisco.
+I also have the honor of mentoring several doctoral and masters students and postdoctoral scientists.